-It can then be seen that the threshold is independent of the value of the aggregation parameter κ .
+This threshold is independent of the value of the aggregation parameter κ .

-While the model by Anderson and May has been extremely influential in understanding the dynamics of host-parasite systems, certainly it is not satisfying on several respects.
-First of all, the assumption of a negative binomial distribution is inconsistent with the (infinite) system of differential equations where it is inserted; second, the assumption of a fixed k is in contrast with empirical observations [12] of variability of k in space and time; finally, assuming a fixed aggregation index k does not make it possible to understand out of which mechanisms aggregation arises.
-Thus, progress has been made in several directions, analysing directly the infinite system, or considering other types of low-dimensional approximations [19], or introducing in the model those biological features that may cause parasite aggregation: host heterogeneity and 'clumped' infections have been considered especially relevant in this respect [25].
+While the model by Anderson and May has been extremely influential in understanding the dynamics of host-parasite systems, it is certainly not satisfactory in several respects.
+First of all, the assumption of a negative binomial distribution is inconsistent with the (infinite) system of differential equations where it is inserted; second, the assumption of a fixed κ is in contrast with empirical observations [12] of variability of κ in space and time; finally, assuming a fixed aggregation index κ does not make it possible to understand out of which mechanisms aggregation arises.
+Thus, progress has been made in several directions, be it analysing directly the infinite system, considering other types of low-dimensional approximations [19], or introducing in the model those biological features that may cause parasite aggregation: host heterogeneity and 'clumped' infections have been considered especially relevant in this respect [25].

 This paper presents the analysis of the infinite system with the latter feature: 'clumped' infections.
-By "clumped infections", we mean that a host gets infected with a "parcel" of larvae in the same time.
+By 'clumped infections', we mean that a host gets infected with a 'parcel' of larvae at the same time.
 This feature has already been considered in models aimed at characterizing the age-intensity of parasitism among hosts [14], and in dynamic models at the population level [21].
 It was found [21] in the analysis of a three-dimensional approximation of the infinite model that (1) is correct only when infections occur only with a single parasite; otherwise, R_0 can be expressed only implicitly, but it can be seen that the value of R_0 decreases as aggregation is increased, in contrast to (1), found with fixed aggregation [1].